masc-ucsc/docs/docs/pyrope/05b-statements.md

 }
 ```

-The `defer_write` delays the write/updates to the end of the cycle, but uses
+The `defer_write` delays the write/updates to the end of the cycle but uses
 the current value.

 ```